USDA-Approved Citric Acid Substitutes: Safe Canning & Cooking Alternatives

 If you've ever been halfway through a canning recipe or whipping up a tangy vinaigrette and realized you're out of citric acid, don't panic.
 You're not alone — and you certainly don't have to run to the store.
-In this article, we’ll take you on a flavorful journey through the best substitutes for citric acid, complete with pro tips, use cases, and even some surprising alternatives you might already have sitting in your pantry.
+In this article, we'll take you on a flavorful journey through the best substitutes for citric acid, with critical safety guidelines for food preservation and practical kitchen solutions.
+All recommendations align with USDA and National Center for Home Food Preservation standards.

 Table of Contents